orkes-io/docs/blog/2022-01-31-image-processing-fork.md

 }
 ```

-Here's how to add it to your lcoal Conductor instance:
+Here's how to add it to your local Conductor instance:

 ```
 curl -X 'POST' \